jsnyders/StringTemplate-js/StringTemplate.md

 ### Property Reference
 If the attribute value is an object then you can access the values of its properties with this property reference
-syntax:
+syntax: `_attribute_._property_`

+For example:

 ```
 Mr $hobbit.firstName$ $hobbit.lastName$,
 ```

-If the value of the `hobbit` attribute is an object with properties firstName and lastName and those properties have values "Bilbo" and "Baggins" respectivly then the above template results in:
+If the value of the `hobbit` attribute is an object with properties firstName and lastName and those properties have values "Bilbo" and "Baggins" respectively then the above template results in:

 ```
 Mr Bilbo Baggins,